-- Mr Nick Abrahams Non-Executive Director

-- Mr Garry Dinnie Independent Non-Executive (Chairman)

-- Mr Peter Lloyd Non-Executive
+- Mr Nick Abrahams Non-Executive Director - Mr Garry Dinnie Independent Non-Executive (Chairman) - Mr Peter Lloyd Non-Executive (up to November 2016) - Mr Paul Brandling-Independent Non Executive Director (from December 2016)

-- Mr Clyde McConaghy Non-Executive

-While the Committee is chaired by an independent director who is not chair of the Board, the year the number of independent directors did not form a majority of the Audit and Risk Committee as recommended by the ASX Corporate Governance recommendations.
-The Company is moving toward compliance on this matter with the recent appointment of another independent director.
+While the Committee is chaired by an independent director who is not chair of the Board, during first five months of the year the number of independent directors did not form a majority of the Audit and Risk Committee as recommended by the ASX Corporate Governance recommendations.
+In December 2015, the Company moved toward compliance on this matter with the appointment of Paul Branding (Independent Non-Executive Director) to the Committee.